bartbartelds/obsidian-writing/Untitled.md

 As Avery stows away his tin, Aster meets his eyes with a disarming smile.
 He clears his throat, and mutters a groan as he gets up.
 "... well then.
 Y'all 'll know when it's time."

 The townsfolk gather in the early dawn.
-They're resThe crowd is restless.
-The blessing from the minister instills little calm.
-Then, Big Wren takes center stage, nodding his appreciation at the retreating cleric.
+They're restless.
+A blessing from the minister instills little calm.
+Big Wren takes center stage.
 Aster stands in the middle of the dais, dressed in her finest white gown.
 Wren clears his throat.
 "The date is April 21st in the year of our Lord 1766 ..."
 He pauses, letting his words roll down main street. "... a decennary to the day since the last Proceeding.
 Today, we pay our Retribution."
-Aster looks out over the crowd gathered in the morning mist.
+Aster looks out over the crowd.
 No one meets her calm smile.
 "Miss Aster has seen fit to Stand at this time.
 And for this we owe her a hundred years of Gratitude."
 The gathering repeats the last five words in unison.
 Wren then raises both his arms and voice skyward.
 "We stand ready, Gray Man.
 Come claim your prize."